charlieegan3/personal-website/hugo-site/content/posts/2018-04-22-bringing-photoshop-imagestacking-to-mobile-with-ffmpeg-hugin-imagemagick-hypersh/index.md

 **Update** _You can try the project [here](https://charlieegan3-stackr.herokuapp.com/).
 Code available [here](https://github.com/charlieegan3/stackr)._

+**Update 2** I have taken down the live demo - there are now many apps that make this easy on phones.

 ## Intro

 At the end of last year I started paying for a Creative Cloud subscription so